-The Division of Medicaid reimburses emergency ground ambulance services, including mileage beginning with the twenty-sixth (26^{th}) mile, the lesser of the provider's usual and customary charge or a fee from a Mississippi statewide uniform fee schedule set as of July 1, 2020 and effective for the services provided on or after July 1, 2020.
+The Division of Medicaid reimburses emergency ground ambulance services, including mileage beginning with the twenty- sixth (26th) mile, the lesser of the provider's usual and customary charge or a fee from a Mississippi statewide uniform fee schedule set as of July 1, 2020 and effective for the services provided on or after July 1, 2020.
 The fees are calculated at one hundred percent (100%) of the Medicare ambulance urban fee schedule in effect as of January 1, 2020.
-If a Medicare fee is not established, then the fee is set at one hundred percent (100%) of the Medicare fee is service.
+If a Medicare fee is not established, then the fee is set at one hundred percent (100%) of the Medicare fee for a comparable service.
+Effective February 1, 2023, the first twenty-five (25) miles are reimbursed \$.01 per mile.
+Except as otherwise noted in the plan, state-developed fee schedule rates are the same for both governmental and private providers.
+All rates are published at www.medicaid.ms.gov/providers/fee-schedules-and-rates/#.